-(b) Quality of project services (up to 30 points).
+c) Quality of Project Services (Up to 24 points).

 The Secretary considers the quality of the services to be provided by the proposed project.
-In determining the quality of the services to be provided by the proposed project, the Secretary considers the qu)ality and sufficiency of strategies for ensuring equal access and treatment for eligible project participants who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability.

-In addition, the Secretary considers one or more of the following factors:
+In determining the quality of the services to be provided by the proposed project, the Secretary considers the quality and sufficiency of strategies for ensuring equal access and treatment for eligible project participants who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability (Up to 3 points).
+In addition, the Secretary considers the following factors:

-- (1) The extent to which the services to be provided by the proposed project are appropriate to the needs of the intended recipients or beneficiaries of those services. - (2) The extent to which the services to be provided by the proposed project reflect up-to-date knowledge from research and effective practice. - (3) The extent to which the training or professional development services to be provided by the proposed project are of sufficient quality, intensity, and duration to lead to improvements in practice among the recipients of those services.
+- 1. The extent to which the services to be provided by the proposed project are appropriate to the needs of the intended recipients or beneficiaries of those services.
+(Up to 7 points) - 2.
+The extent to which the services to be provided by the proposed project involve the collaboration of appropriate partners for maximizing the effectiveness of project services.
+(Up to 7 points) - 3.
+The likely impact of the services to be provided by the proposed project on the intended recipients of those services.
+(Up to 7 points)